bibekanandadatta/JHU-Dissertation-Template/README.md

 ### Main text

 - You can add quotes to the chapter followed by the chapter label and title using the `epigraph` package.
 Examples are shown in two different chapters of the template.
   - Currently, the maximum length for the epigraph is set to be `0.75\textwidth` which can be changed by specifying the variable `\QuoteWidth`.
-You can make it shorter or longer depending on your needs or/and preferences.
+You can make it shorter or longer depending on your needs and/or preferences.
   - If you have a longer quote that spans over multiple lines and you are not happy with the default `doublespacing` you can customize it using a spacing environment around the quote (same as the chapter citation declaration, see below) to make it appear consistent.
     ``` latex
-    \begin{spacing}{1.25}
+    \begin{spacing}{<some-spacing-value>}
       \epigraph{\enquote{quote-goes-here}}{quote-author}
     \end{spacing}
     ```